idc-dsi/DiaCorpus/pages/topics/docs.md

 # Documentation

-Welcome to the {{ site.title }} Documentation pages!
+Welcome to the {{ site.title }} documentation pages!
 Here you can quickly jump to a particular page.